att/netarbiter/sds/ceph-docker/examples/helm/README.md

 3. Run an OSD chart
 - Preparation:
-   * For each osd device, you should zap/erase/destroy a device's partition table and contents
+   * For each osd device, you should zap/erase/destroy the device's partition table and contents.
    ```
    ceph-disk zap <osd_device>
    ```